 There’s the tomato sauce I make when I want to be the kind of person who deserves to live on the most cliche version of the Upper West Side.
 This person waltzes around her kitchen in a turtleneck and pearls, listening to French jazz and sipping on something she might describe as a full-bodied red with notes of oak, until her roommate comes home and is like Elly, what the fuck are you doing, you hate jazz.
 To which this person would accost said roommate with a wooden spoonful of the sautéed onion-based tomato sauce and say, “you must try this, it’s divine”, because that’s what the characters in Nancy Meyers movies would do, and it’s always held a certain fascination as the paradigm of how sophisticated people make dinner.

 There’s the smoothie concoction I’ve retained from my short-lived stint as someone who lived a healthy-ish life for four months in college.
-I even flirted with the occasional elliptical.
+I may or may not have flirted with the occasional elliptical.
 I no longer partake in such foolishness; but every now and then, I’ll take note of my friends eating salads, talking about ClassPass, and comparing notes on CBD oils and start to feel nervous about my total rejection of the wellness industry.
 To save myself from ostracization from millennial society and probable scurvy, I panic-make said smoothie.
 A highly sophisticated recipe, it includes one banana, a handful of frozen berries, and some orange juice.
-It may not even qualify as a real “recipe”, but I feel like I am wellness incarnate whilst gulping it down.
+I feel like I am wellness incarnate whilst gulping it down.